QuaiGoner/docker-box/README.md

 It is recommended that you mount your games library to `/mnt/games` and configure Steam to add that path.

 ### AUTO START APPLICATIONS:
-In this container, Steam is configured to automatically start.
+In this container, Steam is configured to automatically start via supervisor.
 If you wish to add additional services to automatically start, add them under **Applications > Settings > Session and Startup** in the WebUI.

 ### NETWORK MODE: